5 min read

 - Your line is active.

-- You’ll probably pick up the next call.
+- You’ll probably pick up the next call, too.

-The end result is more unwanted harassment, so let those mystery calls go to voicemail.
 You also need to look out for a text-based scheme called smishing.
-You’ll receive a message from someone posing as your bank, Google, or a government institution.
-They’ll ask you to respond to the text with a specific phrase.
+With this scam, someone sends you a message and poses as your bank, Google, the IRS, or someone else.
+They ask you to respond to the text or follow a link.

-If you do this, you’ll allow a criminal to install information-collecting malware on your phone.
-You should never respond to a smishing text.
+Don’t do either of these things!
+You could allow a criminal to install information-collecting malware on your phone.
 Delete the message and report it to your cell phone carrier.

 Not all robocalls or confirmation texts come from criminal schemes.
-You’ll receive robocall reminders or texts from your doctor, dentist, or any business that confirms appointments.
+You could still get robocall reminders or texts from your doctor, dentist, or any business that confirms appointments.

-The FTC encourages you to put your phone number on the National Do Not Call Registry if you don’t want unsolicited calls or texts.
-This might reduce the number of calls you receive, but scammers don’t care much for legalities.
+If you don’t want unsolicited calls or texts, the FTC encourages you to put your phone number on the National Do Not Call Registry.
+This might reduce the scam calls you get, but criminals don’t care much for legalities.